MounirAsk/facture-generator/README.md

   **!There are still a few features to implement.
 I'm working on this project when my free time allows!**

 # Demo
-If you want to test the website : [facture-generator](https://mounirask.github.io/facture-generator/)
+If you want to test or to use the website : [facture-generator](https://mounirask.github.io/facture-generator/)

 ![](https://github.com/MounirAsk/facture-generator/blob/main/Demo_GIF.gif)